Psychologist’s Guide to Spiritual Awakening

 EXAMPLES OF AWAKENED PEOPLE AND SPIRITUAL TEACHERS

-Most of the most spiritually awakened people keep quiet.
-They are not ones to brag about their spirituality or how spiritual they are.
-But some spiritually awakened people do go on to teach and share their wisdom, and as a result, some have found themselves in the public eye.
+Most spiritually awakened people are humble and would never tell.
+They have no need to tell the world how spiritual they are.
+However, some spiritually awakened people do go on to teach and share their wisdom (deepest gratitude to these wise souls), and as a result, some have found themselves in the public eye.
 There are many amazing spiritual teachers out there, but be warned, there are also many who have done harm.

 Here are a few examples of awakened teachers who are either alive or recently passed.
-I am not recommending any of these teachers, you have to find what resonates with you.
+I am not recommending any of these teachers; you have to find the ones that resonate with you.

 PITFALLS ON THE SPIRITUAL PATH